andreasfink/ulib/doc/README-Debian12-bookworm.txt

 reference counting because its using the old objc runtime which does not support ARC.

-Here is how to get such a installation up and running under Debian 10 (codename Buster)
+Here is how to get such a installation up and running under Debian 12 (codename Bookworm)

 First we need some basic tools and repository's set up